Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Bulky

-Steam has a high specific heat making it a good heating service on extruders.
-However, raising the temperature to high temperatures is challenging since this also requires high operating pressure.
-Steam heating is now uncommon for extruder applications because of the following drawbacks:
+Steam is effective for heating due to its high specific heat, making it a good choice for extruders.
+However, achieving and maintaining high temperatures with steam can be challenging, as it requires high operating pressures.
+Steam heating is now less common in extruder applications due to the following drawbacks:

 Bulkiness